PROGRAMS & SERVICES.

 It takes a team to prepare for parole suitability hearings.
 The emotional and physical toll it takes on people is a burden we try to lighten by partnering with women and their legal teams long before their board date.
 We collect support letters, help get the mind and soul ready for board decisions, and develop a plan for every outcome.

 Re-Entry Support Services

 Transitioning from prison to the free world can be a stressful and retraumatizing experience, but it does not have to be.
-We act as a resource hub to connect our sisters to dignified re-entry services that best fit their needs.
+We provide one-on-one mentoring, peer support, employment preparation, and education with a focus on tech literacy for women re-entering society, some after years.
+We also act as a resource hub to connect women to dignified resources and other re-entry services that best fit their needs.

 SUPPORT OUR WORK.